Train a Siamese Network for Dimensionality Reduction

 learningRate = 1e-4; trailingAvg = ; trailingAvgSq = ; gradDecay = 0.9; gradDecaySq = 0.99;

-To evaluate how well the network is doing at dimensionality reduction, compute and plot the reduced features of a set of test data after each iteration.
+To evaluate how well the network is doing at dimensionality reduction, compute and plot the reduced features of a set of test data.
 Load the test data, which consists of images of handwritten digits similar to the training data.
 Convert the test data to

 dlarray and specify the dimension labels